groegercesg/TownHallRichList/README.md

 ### Setup the Environment

-We use Python 3.8, it should work with different more recent versions as well.
+We use Python 3.10.9, it should work with different more recent versions as well.

-First we need to install [Cartopy](https://scitools.org.uk/cartopy/docs/latest/installing.html)

 Create the virtual environment and source it.
 Then install the packages required.